-Mr. MCCARTHY.
+Mr. McCarthy.
 Of course.

-Mr. SMITH of New Jersey.
+Mr. Smith of New Jersey.
 It makes the statement.
-Do you have any reason to believe these statements are inaccurate from the
+Do you have any reason to believe these statements are inaccurate from thesuing the aim of destroying the Armenian race in Turkey."
+That is from an ambassador aligned with-

-Mr. MCCARTHY.
+Mr. McCarthy.
 That the statements were not made?
 I believe the first one was slightly different than what you quoted.
 I may be mistaken.
 I believe he did not-well, again, the general tenor of the statements I am sure was made by Wangenheim especially.
-Mr. SMITH of New Jersey.
+Mr. Smith of New Jersey.
 But, "The government is really pur-